 Energy efficiency saves energy and money and helps reduce greenhouse gas emissions.
-Studies show that large energy efficiency opportunities are available in all states, with estimates of 20–30% savings or more from installation of cost-effective efficiency measures.
-At an average cost to ratepayers of 3 cents per kilowatt-hour saved, efficiency improvements are significantly less expensive than building new plants, new power lines, and burning more greenhouse gas-emitting fossil fuel.
+Studies show that significant energy efficiency opportunities are available in all states, with estimates of 20–30% savings or more from cost-effective efficiency measures.
+At an average cost to ratepayers of 3 cents per kilowatt-hour saved, efficiency improvements are less expensive than building new plants and power lines, and burning more greenhouse gas-emitting fossil fuel.
 Electricity generated by new conventional fossil fuel power plants costs 7−13 cents per kilowatt-hour.[i]